 \section{Conclusions}

 We have proved that all quasi-characters of vanishing Wronskian index have alternating signs following the pattern in Table \ref{A1signs.0}.
 Two types of proofs were given: one that involves an approximation where the central charge is taken large along with $n$, and the other without any approximation, using induction.
 The approximation allows us to estimate the growth of the coefficient $a_{2|M|}$, which is the one where the alternating sign stabilises to a positive or negative value.
-This is a region outside the conventional limit in which the Rademacher formula can be applied.
+This is a region outside the conventional limit in which the Cardy/Rademacher formulas can be applied.
 The estimate is particularly accurate for the identity character at $M>0$, as seen in \eref{a2Mcloser}.

 For apparently technical reasons, the case of Wronskian index $\ell=2$ seems more difficult to study than $\ell=0$ \footnote{The admissible ones, first identified as CFTs in \cite{Gaberdiel:2016zke} and studied further in \cite{Mukhi:2017ugw}, are also considerably more complicated than the MMS solutions at $\ell=0$.}.
 The alternating signs of quasi-characters follow a slightly different pattern -- in examples, one finds alternation until $n=|M|$, then the reverse alternation (i.e. with one extra negative sign) until $n=2|M|$, followed by stability.
-If proofs for this case can be found on the lines of what we have presented here \footnote{We are currently working on this in an upcoming work \cite{upDM} and at this stage the results seem quite promising.}, it will amount to a complete understanding of the quasi-characters that generate all rational CFTs regardless of Wronskian index.
+We hope to report on this in upcoming work \cite{upDM}.
+With this, we will have a complete understanding of the quasi-characters that generate all rational CFTs regardless of Wronskian index.